 We’re all narcissists

-Studies are blaming narcissism for this.
-We’re apparently the “GenMe” bunch.
+Studies are blaming narcissism for this generational conflict.
+We are apparently the “GenMe” bunch.
 That’s difficult to argue with.
 In these social media’d out times, where you’re made to feel like your brand is more important than your soul, it’s hard for us to dedicate ourselves to anything that won’t bring us some form of instant gratification.
 You might have heard that marriage is hard work.
 Well, it’s true.
 This remains a fact regardless of any generational conflict.

 It’s about two people and the average millennial may be too wrapped up in themselves to do the hard work that’s required to keep a marriage together.
 Narcissism could be to blame for the rate of divorce appearing to increase globally each year among us millennials.
 I do not know about that explanation though.
 It might be a bit too simplistic.

 It can be a lot

 Before you have children, you can think you have a concept of just how tough it can be; but you don’t.
-To mother and partner at the same time isn’t easy especially in the earlier years but throw in managing a career as well and it can start to feel like too much.
+To mother and partner at the same time is not easy especially in the earlier years but throw in managing a career as well and it can start to feel like too much.
 Being a mummy on social media myself, I would say that a more honest narrative about motherhood is being pushed lately because I see more photos on Instagram, for example, of mothers in real life – bed hair all day, vomit on clothes and a less-than-tidy home are all being shown online.
 I appreciate photos like those because it’s important for younger females to see that #momlife can’t always be glamorous.
 Most of it is not.